cyniphile/blog/_posts/2021-12-1-biology-rust.md

 # TL;DR

 - Rust is faster than Python, but not necessarily for very simple things.
-- It's pretty easy and efficient to call fast Rust functions from Python.
+- It's pretty easy to incrementally add fast Rust functions to an existing Python codebase.
 - Use algebraic data types like `enum`s instead of strings.
 ADT-based code is cleaner, safer, and faster.
 - Parallelization is important, and it's easy(er) to do in Rust.
 - Benchmark, don't theorize. ["Humans are terrible at guessing about performance!"](https://github.com/flamegraph-rs/flamegraph#humans-are-terrible-at-guessing-about-performance)